Use TF group membership to create security groups

 How to use group membership for security

 - Add a group page title.
-(This title will also be the name of the Security group that will be created.)
+(This title will also be the name of the security group that will be created.)

 - Select the checkbox Use as a security group.
-This turns off inherited security permissions and creates a Security group that is synced with the group page membership.
+This turns off inherited security permissions and creates a security group that is synced with the group page membership.

 - Continue editing the page or click Save.

 Once the group is created, and the group membership is being used as a security group, that security group will be available to use to give permissions on other pages on the intranet.
 If a new member is added to the group, that member will be granted permissions on any pages that the security group has permissions on.
 If a member is removed from the group, they will lose permissions on any pages that they had access to through the security group.

 Closed group membership can also be used to create a TF security group, but only intranet administrators are able to use closed group membership.
-Closed membership syncs group membership with one or more security groups from Active Directory.
-If Closed membership is used, if a user is added to the synced AD Security group, they will be added to the synced TF group.
-If a user is removed from the synced AD Security group, they will be removed from the synced TF group.
-A user added to the AD security group will receive permissions on any pages the TF security group has been used to give access to.
-To learn more, see the heading Sync membership with Active Directory security group on the page Add & remove group members.
+Closed membership syncs group membership with one or more security groups from an external user store (eg. Active Directory).
+If Closed membership is used, if a user is added to the synced external user store security group, they will be added to the synced TF group.
+If a user is removed from the synced external user store security group, they will be removed from the synced TF group.
+A user added to the external user store security group will receive permissions on any pages the TF security group has been used to give access to.
+To learn more, see the heading Sync membership with external security group on the page Add and remove group members.

 To create a security group using Closed membership, start by following the steps above.
 For Step 3, select the Closed radio button, then type an external group name in the Add group to sync box and select it from the dropdown menu.
 Add one or more external groups to sync with the membership.
 Skip Step 4 and continue with Step 5.